O for a draught of vintage! that hath been

 A memorial lists hopworkers of the area lost to the First World War; the local trade itself was to follow them.

-This tour tells of a graduate with a van and a love for wine, of London’s largest brewery, and of a very dangerous umbrella.
+This tour tells of London’s largest brewery, and of a very dangerous umbrella.
 It celebrates the grain and the grape, and trade both in times past and today.

 Details – Booze and the Borough